Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 • Voice of Mission Control for first U.S. space station (Skylab)

-• guided U.S. Information Agency (now Department of State) communications strategy for first joint manned space flight between U.S. and U.S.S.R.; managed Moscow News Center; wrote President Ford's conversation with space crews (heard by an estimated one billion people)
+• guided U.S. Information Agency (now part of Department of State) communications strategy for first joint US-USSR manned space flight; managed Moscow News Center; scripted President Ford's conversation with space crews (audience of one billion people)

 Instructor, English Department, Carnegie-Mellon University, Pittsburgh, PA, 1968-1971